howdyai/botkit/packages/docs/reference/facebook.md

 <a name="init"></a>
 ### init()
-Botkit plugin init function - defines an additional webhook behavior for providing webhook verification
+Botkit-only: Initialization function called automatically when used with Botkit.
+Amends the webhook_uri with an additional behavior for responding to Facebook's webhook verification request.

 **Parameters**